50 metres

 50 metres, or 50-meter dash, is a sprint event in track and field, featured as an alternative to the 60 metres running event.
 It is a relatively uncommon non-championship event for indoor track and field, normally dominated by the best outdoor 100 metres runners.
 At outdoor athletics competitions it is used in the Special Olympics but otherwise a rare distance.
 The World Masters Rankings has recorded the event since the 2010s.
-The imperial equivalent distance to 50 metres is 54.68 yards.

 Records and personal bests in the 50 metres are frequently achieved in February and March as these dates coincide with the indoor athletics season.

+The 50 yards is the imperial distance analogue to the 50 meters.
+It was contested at the women's USA Outdoor Track and Field Championships from 1923 to 1932 and the women's USA Indoor Track and Field Championships from 1956 to 1964.
+It was not contested as a men's event.
+The championship records were 5.8 seconds by Betty Robinson outdoors and 5.7 seconds by Isabelle Daniels indoors.